hjwylde/git-fmt/README.md

 Configuration is done through an `.omnifmt.yaml` file in the repository's top-level directory.

-To show how, here's an example `.omnifmt.yaml`:
+To show how, here's an example `.omnifmt.yaml` with 4 programs:
 ```yaml
 haskell:
     extensions: ["hs", "lhs"]